open/close all folders

 - Clair Leonelli from Heat Guy J is a more subtle example of this trope.
-He's a small, slender, physically-unimposing Bishounen who also is in charge of the only organization in the series to contain absolutely no women, and he once disparages Daisuke for having to be saved by a woman on one occasion.
-On a more metatextual level, there's also the fact that his birthday coincides with Hinamatsuri, a festival associated with women and girls; but at the same time his own mother died giving birth to him.
+He's a small, slender, physically-unimposing Bishounen who also is in charge of the only organization in the series to contain absolutely no women, and he once disparages Daisuke for having to be saved by a woman on one occasion. note On a more metatextual level, there's also the fact that his birthday coincides with Hinamatsuri, a festival associated with women and girls; but at the same time his own mother died giving birth to him.

 - Most gay characters in From Hell.
 The book makes mention of the gay fraternity group known as "The Apostles" who occasionally show up in Jack the Ripper Conspiracy Theory lore, who were well known for their outspoken hatred of women (more than most people in the 1800s, even!).
 This plays into (and in the Apostles' case may have been an inspiration for) the British stereotype of homosexual men in general, especially in older works, that portrays them being very catty and mean to women, rather than the supportive "sassy gay friend" archetype more often seen in North American works.